yl4579/StyleTTS-ZS/README.md

 Audio samples: [https://styletts-zs.github.io/](https://styletts-zs.github.io/)

 ## Training
+### Under construction
-### Under construction, email me at [yl4579@columbia.edu](mailto:yl4579@columbia.edu) if you can help clean the code or provide computation resources to test the code for large-scale training.
+You can [join the discord server](https://discord.gg/Y9Xdsa4E) if you can help clean the code or provide computation resources to test the code for large-scale training.
+See [issue #1](https://github.com/yl4579/StyleTTS-ZS/issues/1) for more information.

 ## Inference
-Under construction
+### Under construction